vee309bajracharya/Readify-Library-Management-System/README.md

 4. Update their password
 5. Search the required book
 6. Can see their borrowed book with details like (Approve status, Book Submission Date, Book Returned Date)
-7. Can receive notification if admin send any message regarding book
-8. See their Fine due details
+7. See their Fine due details
-9. Logout
+8. Logout

 For ADMIN: